kouribest/mali_app/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 The Aeroform is a web application which make airport self-registration more easiest for traveller.
-An administrator can on their side, check, correct, validate or devalidate travelers's registrations.
+Administrators can on their side, check, correct, validate or devalidate travelers's registrations.

 This webapp has been design for the moment for two countries:
 * Mali